 Many neophytes are acutely tried just here.
-They ask for advancement and compel it, and straightway the law of attraction brings them into the midst of the battlefield with a host of opposing influences confronting them.
+They ask for

+advancement and compel it, and straightway the law of attraction brings them into the midst of the battlefield with a host of opposing influences confronting them.
 Some immediately recognize the situation and welcome it.
 Others display weakness and cry for deliverance from that which their own efforts have invoked.
-But there is the test for the volunteer.
-The right man will stand his ground however circumstances turn round upon him.
-He knows that this revolution in the personal life is precisely the point at issue and will risk anything to master it.
-He knows he cannot pass up to the higher levels of consciousness without meeting the exigencies of the ascent.
-Even the senior classroom has a new master and a tough curriculum and punishment of a sterner quality.
-But they mold youth into capable manhood.
+There is, however, the test for the volunteer.
+The right person will stand their ground no matter the circumstances that turn round upon them.
+They know that this revolution in the personal life is precisely the point at issue and will risk anything to master it.
+They know that they cannot pass up to the higher levels of consciousness without meeting the exigencies of the ascent.
+Even the senior classroom has a new master and a tough curriculum and punishment of a sterner quality, but they mold youth into capable personhood.

 It is the same all through life.
 We cannot gain the greater things on the same terms as the lesser.
 Yet that is what so many students expect to do.
 They have to learn that the soft inducements which enabled them to assimilate the alphabet do not accompany the mathematics of life.
-I confess that sometimes when I have seen a neophyte grappling with the initial difficulties incident to the swift recovery of latent faculty stimulated by the forceful demand for progress, I have momentarily doubted the kindness, but not the wisdom, of pressing him forward.
-This reflection arises from the indelible memory of one's own experiences and a solicitude as to whether the neophyte will have the strength to meet what awaits him.
+I confess that sometimes when I have seen a neophyte grappling with the initial difficulties incident to the swift recovery of latent faculty stimulated by the forceful demand for progress, I have momentarily doubted the kindness, but not the wisdom, of pressing them forward.
+This reflection arises from the indelible memory of one's own experiences and a solicitude as to whether the neophyte will have the strength to meet what awaits them.

-Hitherto he understood himself tolerably well: he was at peace with himself.
-His strength he knew, because no unknown elements had tested it.
-Confined views directed to personal ends have a gratifying strength of their own, self-sufficient and intolerant of interference; and when the narrow barriers, which alone support him, are suddenly removed through the neophyte's own efforts, the resulting experience is often a humiliating one.
-He does not altogether welcome the process of disillusionment.
-Yet this is what his discipline has in view.
-It teaches a true self-awareness which leads to attunement with higher forces; and from that time onward the personal life must adjust as best it can to the potencies which gradually unfold into consciousness the biography of the spiritual man.
+Hitherto they understood themselves tolerably well, and they were at peace with themselves.
+They knew their strength, because no unknown elements had tested it.
+Confined views directed to personal ends have a gratifying strength of their own, self-sufficient and intolerant of interference.
+When the narrow barriers, which alone support them, are suddenly removed through the neophyte's own efforts, the resulting experience is often a humiliating one.
+They do not altogether welcome the process of disillusionment.
+Yet this is what their discipline has in view.
+It teaches a true self-awareness which leads to attunement with higher forces, and from that time onward the personal life must adjust as best it can to the potencies which gradually unfold into consciousness the biography of the spiritual person.

-The neophyte can never hope to know himself until his strength has been sharply tried as to what sort it is.
-It will be well for him if the days that are gone have held their full portion of aspiration, struggle, and suffering on the plane of purely personal forces.
-For a weak and timid spirit, nursed in the soft lap of the good things of life, unexercised in the cardinal virtues of patience and compassion, and knowing nothing of the healthy antagonism that measures itself against opposing forces, will have much to overcome and much to build in that personality which has now to exert itself.
+The neophyte can never hope to know themselves until their strength has been sharply tried as to what sort it is.
+It will be well for them if the days that are gone have held their full portion of aspiration, struggle, and suffering on the plane of purely personal forces.
+For a weak and timid spirit, nursed in the soft lap of the good things of life, unexercised in the cardinal virtues of patience and compassion and knowing nothing of the healthy antagonism that measures itself against opposing forces, will have much to overcome and much to build in that personality which now has to exert itself.
 This is the crisis which quickly segregates the different types.

-Once again let it be said, there is no cause for discouragement in awakening to the truth of things.
+Once again, let it be said that there is no cause for discouragement in awakening to the truth of things.
 The awakening must come.
 Why not let it come now and use the opportunity it gives?
-The neophyte who is ready for it, and can bear the revelation of himself as he is, will not falter when the Karma of the past projects itself into the present in many mysterious shapes and challenges his initiative and courage to deal with it.
+The neophyte who is ready for it and can bear the revelation of themselves as they are will not falter when the karma of the past projects itself into the present in many mysterious shapes and challenges their initiative and courage to deal with it.